MariaWasNotAvailable/notes-react/README.md

 ```
 npm start
 ```
 ...or go [here](https://mariawasnotavailable.github.io/notes-react/index.html).
-The notes are being saved to localStorage.
+The notes are being auto-saved to localStorage.